MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 - Fixed an issue where the SwiftPoint middle mouse button didn't work in iPadOS version 13.3.1 or earlier and iOS.
 - Fixed some bugs that prevented the client from recognizing the "rdp:" URI.
 - Addressed an issue where the in-session Immersive Switcher UI showed outdated app entries if a disconnect was server-initiated.
-- Te client now supports the Azure Resource Manager-integrated verison of Windows Virtual Desktop.
+- The client now supports the Azure Resource Manager-integrated version of Windows Virtual Desktop.

 ## Updates for version 10.0.7